Association of African American Museums

 International projects make up a significant part of OSP’s portfolio.
 As with its domestic work, OSP international projects are designed to increase organizational capacity and provide professional development opportunities for the African-American and African Diaspora museum fields.

-OSP has sponsored continued underwater dive training for six archaeology students and their professor, Dr. Ibrahima Thiaw, at the University Cheikh Anta Diop (UCAD) in Dakar, Senegal.
-This underwater training support is in anticipation of their eventual participation in the underwater research aspects of the Slave Wrecks Project.
+OSP has worked with renowned archaeologist Dr. Ibrahima Thiaw, professor at the University Cheikh Anta Diop (UCAD) in Dakar, Senegal, on a number of projects.
+These include training in diving and maritime archaeology for a cohort of graduate students, in anticipation of UCAD’s eventual participation in the underwater research aspects of the Slave Wrecks Project.
 This training has included sessions in underwater documentation and use of a magnetometer for discovering potential wreck sites.
-OSP has also supported projects to improve cataloging practices, collections management systems, and digitization efforts at the UCAD Archaeology Lab.
+Amother project has included efforts to improve cataloging practices, collections management systems, and digitization efforts at the UCAD Archaeology Lab, with improvements to both the physical space and professional development for students and staff.
+Additional support involves assistance in the development of the first-ever doctoral program in anthropology at UCAD.

 Historically Black Colleges and Universities